earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 exit status 1
 ~~~

-I'm exiting 1, as this case will also be hit for any options the program doesn't understand -- which gives a helpful reminder of usage:
+I'm exiting 1 because if I pass in invalid flags, this case will also be hit, and print a helpful reminder of the expected usage:

 ~~~{.bash caption=">_"}
 $ go run cmd/client/main.go -unknown -flags